 Exercising can also serve as a mental break from the worries and responsibilities of daily life.
 When you're engaged in physical activity, your mind is usually occupied, and you're not necessarily thinking about the sources of stress in your life.
 This mental break might provide much-needed relief and could help you return to your day with a clearer mind and a more positive outlook.

 In addition to the psychological benefits of exercise, regular physical activity may also improve your overall fitness and well-being.
-Taking care of your physical health can make you feel more confident and in control of your life.
+Taking care of your physical health can make you feel more confident and in control of your life, especially if you keep asking yourself how does exercise reduce stress.
 This sense of control may also reduce stress and anxiety and help you feel more capable of handling life's challenges.
 Regular exercising can also help control cortisol levels, the hormone that is often elevated during stress.
 Cortisol is often referred to as the "stress hormone," as it's usually released in response to stress and can increase feelings of anxiety, depression, and fatigue.

 How To Start An Exercise Routine